nbdt-journal/NBDT_datasets/README.md

 `plos_one`: Has 18k papers from PLOS_ONE

-`medline`: Has 105k papers from the top 200 journals in the neuroscience field
+`medline_small`: Has 105k papers from the top 200 journals in the neuroscience field

+`medline_large`: Has 200k papers from MEDLINE

 To load your dataset use the following code: